 The Loss Foundation provides 1-day workshops to support people who have lost a loved one to cancer or Covid-19.
 We also run shorter grief therapy workshops online.

 The therapy workshops are led by our Clinical Psychologists and take an active therapeutic approach, which means they involve some structured content focusing on specific aspects of grief or other associated difficulties.
 The sessions are aimed at helping people learn more about loss and how to cope with all that arises from it, as well as helping them make stronger connections with others in a similar situation.

-Our therapy groups are currently full up until the end of March 2019.
+Our therapy groups are currently full up until summer 2019.
 If you would like to register your interest in our future therapy groups please click below to register your interest.

 How are the therapy groups different to the current support groups

 Our therapeutic groups will be led by psychologists and consist of 7 sessions of structured content focusing on specific aspects of grief or other associated difficulties, for example, difficult memories, troubled sleep, anxiety.
 The sessions are aimed at helping people learn more about loss and how to cope with all that arises from it, as well as helping them make stronger connections with others in a similar situation.

 Every session will have a theme that will focus on trying to help you with a specific aspect of the grieving experience.
 For example we will be helping people deal with flashbacks, troubled sleep, difficult feelings and more.
 We will be building on what has been shared and learned session-by-session, so attendees will need to commit to all 7 sessions.

 Who are the therapy groups for?